Genesis Breyer P-Orridge

 Genesis Breyer P-Orridge is an musician and artist best known as a founder of Coum Transmissions, Throbbing Gristle, Psychic TV, and Thee Majesty.
-Coum Transmissions controversial installation Prostitution earned them the title “Wreckers of Civilization.”
-Throbbing Gristle is considered the first industrial band.
-Psychic TV hold the Guinness Book of World Records record for most albums released in one year.
+The controversial Coum Transmissions art exibit called Prostitution earned the group the title “Wreckers of Civilization.”
+Throbbing Gristle, which evolved from Coum, is considered the first industrial band.
+Psychic TV, formed by P-Orridge and Peter “Sleazy” Christopherson of Gristle and Coum, holds the Guinness Book of World Records record for most albums released in one year.

-P-Orridge eventually co-founded a similar project called The Process in the early 90s.
+P-Orridge eventually co-founded a similar project called The Process in the early 90s, which had fizzled out by the early 00s.
+He started a new group called One True Topi Tribe in 2010.

 P-Orridge and his second wife Lady Jaye began a series of body modifications with the aim of becoming a third unified being known as Breyer P-Orridge.
 Lady Jaye died in October of 2007.